Maanshan Nuclear Power Plant: 2005

-During the normal full operation of the power plant on 29 January 2005, Unit 2 reactor scram was initiated followed by a main turbine trip.
+During normal full operation of the power plant on 29 January 2005, Unit 2 reactor scram was initiated followed by a main turbine trip.
 A universal logic card in the plant's solid-state protection system malfunctioned, erroneously reporting a low-low water level condition in the steam generators.
 This then caused the actuation of the auxiliary feed water system and reactor protection system.

 Unit 1 was operating at full power on 25 March 2005 when the reactor tripped on low-low water level in steam generator C. Prior to the trip, the high water level alarm in steam generator C was triggered when the water level kept rising and the main feedwater control valve did not respond to manual intervention.
 When control of the valve was switched to a backup system, the valve closed immediately, leading to a low-low water level condition in the steam generator before the valve could be re-opened.
 It was later determined the primary valve positioner had a loose mechanical connection, resulting in erroneous feedback of valve position.

 While operating at reduced power in anticipation of typhoon Talim, on 1 September 2005, the Unit 2 main transformer differential protective relay tripped because a damaged support insulator caused one phase to flash to ground.
 The main transformer trip was followed by main turbine trip and then reactor scram.
 Following the subsequent repair work, on 8 September 2005, as the unit was in a hot standby condition, a water hammer occurred in one of the main steam lines.
 It was determined that condensed water accumulated while the unit was in warm standby with the drain valve closed.
 When that steam line started to supply steam to the turbine, the slug of water was pushed downstream, causing a water hammer and subsequent low steam pressure, resulting in another reactor trip.

 2006

 Maanshan Nuclear Power Plant was affected by the Hengchun earthquake on 26 December 2006.
 Because of the vigorous vibration, the alarm at Reactor #2 was activated, forcing the operators to carry out SCRAM immediately.
 However, Reactor #1 was not affected and remained operational.
-After the emergency shutdown of Reactor #2, engineers checked the facilities at the plant and no problems had been found.
+After the emergency shutdown of Reactor #2, engineers checked the facilities at the plant and no problems were found.